 If you know anything about vintage Hammond organs, you’ll know the sound of a pristine Leslie rotary speaker.
-The YP88 offers two very convincing emulations using the Virtual Circuit Modeling technology.
+The YP88 offers two very convincing emulations using the VCM technology.

 The speaker emulations aren’t just good for organ sounds, they are great for adding some crunch to an electric piano.

 Seamless sound switching is something that I see more and more in top-tier stage keyboards now, which is a good thing.
 It allows you to hold a note/chord without the sound cutting off when you change to a new voice.
 It’s ideal for songs where you go back and forth between piano and strings/pad patches.